-The analog input data buffer and the PCIbus share a common memory element that is arbitrated to produce effectively independent read/write buffer functions.
-To avoid the data loss that might otherwise occur during arbitration cycles, data to the input buffer passes through a transfer register that ensures an uninterrupted flow of data in the critical input data paths.
+A 64 K-sample analog input data buffer and the PCIbus share a common memory element that is arbitrated to produce effectively independent read/write buffer functions.
+To avoid the data loss that might occur otherwise during arbitration cycles, data to the input buffer passes through a transfer register that ensures an uninterrupted flow of data in the critical input data paths.
+Buffer control is supported by an adjustable threshold, and by a threshold flag that can be programmed to generate an interrupt request.